-M Cloud is a U-M offering of public cloud services to the U-M community.
-M Cloud currently includes the offering of Amazon Web Services (AWS) under a University of Michigan enterprise agreement.
+U-M offers access to Amazon Web Services (AWS) under a University of Michigan enterprise agreement.
 AWS provides variety of cloud-based infrastructure services (storage, database, computing) that the U-M community may opt-in to consume under a U-M master account.
 The U-M enterprise agreement includes an amendment covering the use of AWS-GovCloud services.

 Note: AWS-GovCloud does not manage physical and logical access controls beyond the AWS network.
 Customers have the shared responsibility to manage end-user access controls for their content in the AWS GovCloud (U.S.) Region.

-The M Cloud offering of Amazon Web Services-GovCloud is an ISO 27001 certified, university contracted-for service that provides a secure environment within which to maintain or share the university's sensitive unregulated data.
+The U-M offering of Amazon Web Services-GovCloud is an ISO 27001 certified, university contracted-for service that provides a secure environment within which to maintain or share the university's sensitive unregulated data.

 AWS-GovCloud is physically located in the United States and is staffed by U.S. persons, which makes it compliant with Export Control regulations such as ITAR and EAR.